 Alternative 1 Amenity For All Alternatives Like Dislike Others Gazebo -Like(3) -keeping the current portion of the park "as is."
-Stage -Should be at exisiting amphitheater -Stage should be at existing gazebo and no 2nd amthitheater -Keep it small or intimate -Amphitheater style seating will not work Waterfront Trail, Walkway -Paved paths, walkways, boardwalks are great.
-Should be a walk along all of the river front, ie. behind the band shell -Love the chair swings, but think the trails/paths need to include bike paths (little kids will be riding bikes there) -Yes, like (5) - should be paved -Keep bicycles off for safety of kids and elderly people (4) -People before dogs Seating along the river -Plenty of seating for disabled - makes a resting place -Need designated area with tables and chairs for sitting close to the river have dogs on leash. -Limit bikes on walkway -Bikes on streets - not pedestrian paths -Make seating back to keep bike path -Small cleaner covers for rain Boardwalk -Like (2)- more inviting than just a path -Sidewalks need to be slip proof.
+Stage -Like (1)-the new band shell/stage be placed in the new portion. -Should be at exisiting amphitheater -Stage should be at existing gazebo and no 2nd amthitheater -Keep it small or intimate -Amphitheater style seating will not work Waterfront Trail, Walkway -Paved paths, walkways, boardwalks are great.
+Should be a walk along all of the river front, ie. behind the band shell -Love the chair swings, but think the trails/paths need to include bike paths (little kids will be riding bikes there) -Yes, like (5) - should be paved -Keep bicycles off for safety of kids and elderly people (4) -People before dogs Seating along the river -Plenty of seating for disabled - makes a resting place -Need designated area with tables and chairs for sitting close to the river - Like swings (5) -Swings along the river is imperative.
+Have ability to have dogs on leash. -Limit bikes on walkway -Bikes on streets - not pedestrian paths -Make seating back to keep bike path -Small cleaner covers for rain Boardwalk -Like (2)- more inviting than just a path -Sidewalks need to be slip proof.
 Wood walks gather moss -Look at Hood River waterfront Park' Playground -An expanded play area is important -Need a wave pool for big kids -Look at Hood River Waterfront Park.
 It has great play ideas for many ages' -Yes, but smaller -Lots of seating needed for supervising adults -Like the all age play/exercize park for all ages

-Alternative 2 Alternative 3 Like Dislike Others Like Dislike Others -Like relocation and keeping (2) -Larger openspace is attractive -Too centralized (2) -More covered area for family -Good replacement (3) -Tear it down -Do not move -Like (3)- don't worry about blocking the view -Find better place in Columbia County for concert venue -Don't block view (2) -No wood -Check out oldtown Tacoma waterfront -Add lighting and electrical outlets for theater -Can we somehow mimic gazebo that is more to one continuity to both structures? -Like (4) -Maintain use of existing natural amphitheater (2) -Love the stage, but move it far back -Don't worry about view Leave some space behind the stage and put tables and chairs -stage should not block view of River Too far from the seating -Open with sand surface -Yes (3)- imperative, benches are essential especially for elderly people. -Native plants -Look at Hood River Waterfront park for walkway -Add native plants -Like (3) -nice fence(1) -Lighting along walk -Add tables and benches close to the river -Need water control -Powered with something attractive than rot -Like (3) -should be cyclist /stakeboard friendly Decorative paved surface should be changed to boards rot -Limit creating openess -Like (2)
+Alternative 2 Alternative 3 Like Dislike Others Like Dislike Others -Like relocation and keeping (2) -Larger openspace is attractive -Too centralized (2) -More covered area for family -Good replacement (3) -Tear it down -Do not move -Like (3)- don't worry about blocking the view -Find better place in Columbia County for concert venue -Don't block view (2) -No wood -Check out oldtown Tacoma waterfront -Add lighting and electrical outlets for theater -Can we somehow mimic gazebo that is more to one continuity to both structures? -Like (4) -Maintain use of existing natural amphitheater (2) -Love the stage, but move it far back -Don't worry about view - Leave some space behind the stage and put tables and chairs -stage should not block view of River - Too far from the seating -Open with sand surface -Yes (3)- imperative, benches are essential especially for elderly people. -Native plants -Look at Hood River Waterfront park for walkway -Add native plants -Like (3) -nice fence(1) -Lighting along walk -Add tables and benches close to the river -Need water control -Powered with something attractive than rot -Like (3) -should be cyclist /stakeboard friendly Decorative paved surface should be changed to boards rot -Limit creating openess -Like (2)